Wind-WindKids/winding/samples/sophieandwind/ice.md

 The day was a nightmare, he thought.
 No way.
-And quickly he turned it into a game.
+But he had to write something.

 He described the most boring day in a classroom —
 silent students, the clock refusing to move.
 Only at the end did the perspective flip:
 a new class of children came in,
 and it became clear that “my” day had been the teacher’s all along.

 It took him an hour, but it got done.
 He spent another hour to polish it.